zgoey/azure_ml_capstone/starter_file/README.md

 ### Results
 The best model resulting from our hyperparameter search used 33 distance-weighted neighbors in L\*a\*b\*-space and had an accuracy of 80.75%.

-Below is a screenshot of the RunDetails widget created in [hyperparameter_tuning.ipynb]hyperparameter_tuning.ipynb):
+Below is a screenshot of the RunDetails widget created in [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb):

  ![image](hyperdrive_run_details.png)